Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Why anisotropic turbulence is neither weak nor two-dimensional

 \section{Why anisotropic turbulence is neither weak nor two-dimensional}

 In turbulent wave systems, if the fluctuation amplitudes at the injection scale are so small that $\omega\tnl\gg1$, the nonlinearity can be treated perturbatively and what is known as weak turbulence theory emerges as a controlled approximation \citep{Zakharov92}.
-In anisotropic wave systems, it typically predicts a turbulent cascade primarily in $\kperp$ (because the nonlinearity is primarily perpendicular), at constant $\kpar$ \citep{Galtier00,Galtier03}.
+In anisotropic wave systems, it typically predicts a turbulent cascade primarily in $\kperp$ (because the nonlinearity is primarily perpendicular), at constant $\kpar$ --- either exactly \citep[in MHD; see][]{Galtier00} or approximately \citep[in rotating turbulence; see][]{Galtier03}.
 While the analytic calculations can be quite involved, the basic result can be recovered in a simple nonrigorous way.
 If $\omega\tnl\gg1$, nonlinear interactions between wave packets result in small perturbations of the amplitudes $\delta\uperp\sim (\omega\tnl)^{-1}\uperp$.
 These perturbations can be assumed to accumulate as a random walk and then the cascade time $\tau$ is by definition the time that it takes the cumulative perturbation to become comparable to the amplitude itself: $n^{1/2}\delta\uperp\sim\uperp$, where $n\sim\tau\omega$ is the number of interactions.
-This gives $\tau\sim\omega\tnl^2$ and, using \eqsdash{dr_gen}{E_gen}, we get the one-dimensional perpendicular energy spectrum\footnote{ We emphasise that there is no parallel cascade and the energy injection rate $\eps$ can be an arbitrary function of $\kpar$.
-Note that in some other anisotropic wave systems there can be also a cascade in the parallel direction.
-The weak turbulence spectra for such systems (historically the first example of anisotropic wave spectra) were found by \citet{Kuznetsov72}.} \beq E(\kperp)\sim (\eps\kpar)^{1/2} \lt[v(\kperp)\rt]^{1/2}\kperp^{-2} \eeq The weak turbulence condition under which \eqref{weak_gen} is valid is then $\omega\tnl\sim\kpar v(\kperp)\eps^{-1/3}\kperp^{-2/3}\gg1$.
-Unless $v(\kperp)$ increases sufficiently fast with $\kperp$, the nonlinearity becomes stronger with increasing $\kperp$ compared to the linear propagation and the weak turbulence condition is broken at $\kperp$ given by \eqref{aniso_gen}.
-Thus, the weak turbulence cascade drives itself into a critically balanced state.
+This gives $\tau\sim\omega\tnl^2$ and, using \eqsdash{dr_gen}{E_gen}, we get the one-dimensional perpendicular energy spectrum \beq E(\kperp)\sim (\eps\kpar)^{1/2} \lt[v(\kperp)\rt]^{1/2}\kperp^{-2}. \eeq We stress that since we have {\em assumed} that there is no parallel cascade, the energy injection rate $\eps$ can be an arbitrary function of $\kpar$.
+Thus, in \eqref{weak_gen} and in all other subsequent developments pertaining to weak turbulence, $\kpar$ is a {\em parameter} --- it is the characteristic parallel wave number at which energy is injected.
+For simplicity, one may assume that the injection is isotropic and so $\kpar\sim k_0$, the energy-injection wave number that will appear in \secsand{sec_MHD}{sec_rot}.
+Note that in other anisotropic wave systems there can be a cascade in the parallel direction.
+The weak turbulence spectra for some such systems (historically the first example of anisotropic wave spectra) were found by \citet{Kuznetsov72}.
+The parallel energy transfer in weak rotating turbulence (ignored by us) is discussed in great detail by \citet{Bellet06}.